underoot/underoot.github.io/content/blog/2021/05/11/nodejs-binary.md

 date: 2021-05-11
 description: How to execute JavaScript files like a binary file with usage of Linux custom binary formats
 ---
-There are dozens of binary file formats that supported by operating systems thatwe use.
+There are dozens of binary file formats that supported by operating systems that we use.
 Binary format is standard that helps operating system to determine howto execute file: read content, load part of them into a memory, extract additional data etc.

 How operating system determines how it should execute one or the other binary file?
 There are several ways to do that: one of that is to look at file extension.
 For example if you use Windows operating system, you can easily rename any text file to add `.exe`-extension and after that it will be looks like executable file, but, for sure, it cannot be executed because it doesn't follow structure of standard executable file for Windows.